-- We show how to formulate a wide range of decision problems about people as crowd-sourced queries expressed in LINQ, making it possible to embed them in larger applications. - Given a query, we automatically perform power analysis, limiting the number of answers we need to get from the crowd. - Using a range of queries we show that power analysis is effective in keeping the number of required samples down, especially compared to alternatives such as Chernoff bounds.
+- We show how to formulate a wide range of decision problems as queries expressed in LINQ. - Given a query, we automatically perform power analysis, limiting the number of answers we need to get from the crowd. - Using a range of queries we show that power analysis is better than the alternatives.

-The Design of INTERPOLL
+2 The Design of INTERPOLL

-At the core of INTERPOLL is a marriage of two technologies: language integrated queries, or LINQ, which lets programmers easily express SQL like queries over a data-source, in this case a crowd, and Uncertain $\langle T \rangle$, a programming language abstraction which lets developers accurately compute with distributions (Bornholt, Mytkowicz, and Mckinley).
+At the core of INTERPOLL is a marriage of two technologies: language integrated queries, or LINQ, which lets programmers easily express SQL like queries over a data-source, in this case a crowd, and Uncertain $\langle T \rangle$, a programming language abstraction which lets developers accurately compute with distributions [7].
 By exploiting these two abstractions, programmers can easily express polls in code and INTERPOLL's runtime manages the complexity that comes along with both issuing that poll and dealing with any resulting computation on its result.
-INTERPOLL treats each response to a LINQ poll as a sample from a population.
+INTER-POLL treats each response to a LINQ poll as a sample from a population.
 As such, each poll is accurately characterized as a distribution over a set of responses.
-Uncertain $\langle T \rangle$ is a generic type which lifts operations over T to distributions over T and thus all INTERPOLL polls are easily converted to Uncertain $\langle T \rangle$ responses.
+Uncertain $\langle T \rangle$ is a generic type which lifts operations over T to distributions over T and thus all INTER-POLL polls are easily converted to Uncertain $\langle T \rangle$ responses.

 In this section we present a series of motivating examples to familiarize the reader with INTERPOLL.
-In particular, we first demonstrate how queries can be encoded as LINQ statements and then show how the response to such queries can be easily represented as distributions by exploiting Uncertain $\langle T \rangle$.
+In particular, we first demonstrate how queries can be encoded as LINQ statements and then show how the response to such queries can be easily represented as distributions by exploiting $Uncertain\langle T \rangle$.

-LINQ to Crowd: Declarative Queries
+2.1 LINQ to Crowd: Declarative Queries

 One goal of INTERPOLL is to democratize crowdsourced polls by letting developers express polls in code.
-We accomplish this by using LINQ (Mayo 2008), language-integrated queries.
+We accomplish this by using LINQ [37], language-integrated queries.
 LINQ is natively supported by .NET, with Java providing similar facilities with JQL.
 Relying on LINQ allows for easy integration between computer and human computation and obviates the need for domain-specific languages.
 One of the main benefits of LINQ is that it is lazy by construction and as such queries do not execute until programmers want to act on that data (e.g., printing out the results of the query, or comparing the results of two queries).